This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What Causes Keratosis Pilaris?
 The Science Explained

 So what's actually going on with those tiny bumps?
-Research in the International Journal of Trichology explains that KP happens when excess keratin (a protein that protects our skin) builds up and essentially creates plugs that block hair follicles.
+Research in the International Journal of Trichology explains that KP happens when excess keratin (a protein that protects our skin) builds up and creates plugs that block hair follicles.
 These little plugs trap the hair beneath the skin's surface, creating those telltale bumps.

 Bodycare Products for Managing the Cosmetic Appearance of Keratosis Pilaris

 If you're anything like me, you've probably spent hours scrolling through beauty articles looking for the best products to tackle those KP bumps.
-I've tried what feels like hundreds of different lotions, scrubs, and treatments over the years!
+I've tried what feels like hundreds of different lotions, scrubs, and treatments over the years.

-Shop the KORA Organics Turmeric Brightening & Exfoliating Mask
+Shop the KORA Organics Turmeric Mask

 2. Lumi Turkish Silk Exfoliating Mitt

-Shop the Lumi Turkish Silk Exfoliating Mitt
+Shop the Lumi Mitt

 3. Weleda Skin Food Body Butter

-Shop the Weleda Skin Food Body Butter
+Shop Weleda Skin Food Body Butter

-Shop the Vanessa Megan AHA & Willow Bark Clarifying Decongestion Serum
+Shop Vanessa Megan Serum

 5. The Waters Co Therapy Shower

-Shop The Waters Co Therapy Shower
+Shop the Therapy Shower

 Leave a comment